gonzalob24/Learning_Central/Python_Programming/README.md

     - copy.copy(A) vs copy.deepcopy(A): Use import copy
         - Relevant for compund objects
-    - I can also use slicing to do a shallow copy
+    - I can also use slicing to copy arrays

+## Trees

+    - understand tree traversal using.
+Recursion makes it easier to travers trees.

 ## Recursion